sarthtalati/v1.1-API-Documentation/source/includes/_requests.md

 base_type | enum | Sub-type of the request.
 Value: `POINTS` for goodwill points issual, `COUPONS` for goodwill coupon issual. series_id | long | Offer ID from which coupon has to be issued.
 Ensure that the offer is consumed by Member Care module (Goodwill Adjustment Settings > Coupon).
 Applicable only for `base_type` as `COUPONS`. points | int | Number of points to issue.
-Applicable only for `base_type` as `POINTS`. client_auto_approve | boolean | If the value is true, the request is approved directly.
-This even overrides the back-end configurations set on Member Care.
-Hence, highly recommended not to use in normal cases. is_one_step_change | boolean | Pass `true` for one step identifier change.
+Applicable only for `base_type` as `POINTS`.

 <aside class="notice">Parameters marked with * are mandatory. </aside>